The Pillar Protocol: A 3–Day Sandbag Strength System

 5. Huku Balance Board

-6. Neck Strength (4 Directions)
+6. Neck Strength (four directions)

-🌄 Why This Will Work: Consistency Over Complexity
+🌄 Why This Works

 This rotation:

-• hits every major muscle group
+• trains every major muscle group

 • improves posture and gait

-• reduces joint issues
+• reduces joint irritation

-• increases mobility
+• increases usable mobility

-• burns calories without ruining recovery
+• burns calories without destroying recovery

 Stronger.
 Thicker.
 Harder.

-A warrior monk build.
-Functional, durable, unapologetically solid.
+A warrior-monk build – functional, durable, unapologetically solid.